idcmp/vault-plugin-secrets-webhook/README.md

 # vault-plugin-secrets-webhook

+## Lexicon

+* A "destination" is the path in Vault which can be written to.
+* A "target" is the remote service that Vault does the HTTP POST of the JSON document to.

 ## Purpose

 HashiCorp Vault provides top notch AAA services.
 There are times where it would be handy to use the